-She began her career in Peoria, Illinois in 1990.
-Her doctorate is from the Illinois School of Professional Psychology. and Neuropsychology Certificate Training is from Fielding Graduate University.
-She is board certified with the American Board of Professional Neuropsychology.
+Dr. Jansons began her career at Bradley University in Peoria, Illinois where she earned her bachelor’s degree in Clinical Psychology and master’s degree in Human Developmental Counseling.
+Her doctorate is from the Illinois School of Professional Psychology and she completed her Neuropsychology Certificate Training at Fielding Graduate University.
+She is a Board-Certified Fellow of the American Board of Professional Neuropsychology.

 Neuropsychologists are instrumental in diagnosing congenital cognitive and neuropsychological issues in children and adults.
 Dr. Laura Jansons expertise in the brain-behavior relationship provides the highest of quality neuropsychological assessment and consultation for patients and their families, so that the patient’s clinical team can focus on maximizing their quality of life, and help them realize their potential.

 For Adults, testing can identify weaknesses in specific areas.
 It is very sensitive to mild memory and thinking problems that might not be obvious in other ways.
 When problems are very mild, testing may be the only way to detect them.
 For example, testing can help determine whether memory changes are normal age-related changes or if they reflect a neurological disorder.
 Testing might also be used to identify problems related to medical conditions that can affect memory and thinking, such as diabetes, metabolic of infectious diseases, or alcoholism.